 Most of the white wines in the northern Rhône valley of southern France (above the towns or Valance and Montélimarare) are made from Viognier grapes or Marsanne and Roussane blends.

-The wines can differ from lean and minerally to creamy and smooth (Viognier or Marsanne-based).
+Author Note: The wines can differ from lean and minerally to creamy and smooth (Viognier or Marsanne-based).
 Still, generally, they are moderately acidic and have more tannins than many non-Rhône whites.

 Châteauneuf-du-Pape whites are good with both soft and less fatty kinds of cheese like Feta from sheep milk, but also with goat cheeses.
 These are made in a variety of styles from soft, fresh cheese to hard aged cheese.